brylevkirill/notes/Deep Learning.md

 ---
 ### interesting papers - gradient estimation

+#### ["Monte Carlo Gradient Estimation in Machine Learning"](https://arxiv.org/abs/1906.10652) Mohamed, Rosca, Figurnov, Mnih
+  `gradient estimation`
+>	"This paper is a broad and accessible survey of the methods we have at our disposal for Monte Carlo gradient estimation in machine learning and across the statistical sciences: the problem of computing the gradient of an expectation of a function with respect to parameters defining the distribution that is integrated; the problem of sensitivity analysis.
+In machine learning research, this gradient problem lies at the core of many learning problems, in supervised, unsupervised and reinforcement learning.
+We will generally seek to rewrite such gradients in a form that allows for Monte Carlo estimation, allowing them to be easily and efficiently used and analysed.
+We explore three strategies--the pathwise, score function, and measure-valued gradient estimators--exploring their historical developments, derivation, and underlying assumptions.
+We describe their use in other fields, show how they are related and can be combined, and expand on their possible generalisations."

 #### ["Estimating or Propagating Gradients Through Stochastic Neurons for Conditional Computation"](https://arxiv.org/abs/1308.3432) Bengio, Leonard, Courville